U.S. Route 400: U.S. Route 154

-A section of U.S. 400 that ran from Dodge City to Mullinville, Kansas was U.S. Route 154 from 1926 to 1982.
+A section of U.S. 400 that ran from Dodge City to Mullinville in Kansas was U.S. Route 154 from 1926 to 1982.
 It later became K-154 before becoming part of U.S. 400.

 Construction on the first section of the East Kellogg improvement project started in August 2015.
 The project included a redesigned intersection with Webb Road and widened US-54 and US-400 from four lanes to six lanes from Webb Road to Greenwich Road.
 Construction on a second project began in 2016, to continue widening the highway to a six-lane freeway between Greenwich Road and K-96.
 Also new bridges will be built over I-35/KTA, new ramps will be constructed from southbound I-35/KTA to westbound US-54/US-400 and from eastbound US-54/US-400 to both northbound and southbound I-35/KTA.
 In addition, two-lane one way frontage roads on each side of the freeway will be built.
-Construction for both projects should be completed by late 2021.
+Construction for both projects were completed around September of 2021.
 A two-mile section of the new highway, from Eastern Street to the K-96 junction, opened on November 21, 2019.
 On April 16, 2020, vandals damaged an estimated $50,000 worth of construction equipment, which included a bulldozer, excavator and an off-road vehicle.